-Data from a study published in the Canadian Journal of Urology concluded that when comparing outcomes between men who underwent robotic prostatectomy versus brachytherapy for low risk prostate cancer, there were similarities but also significant differences of what each procedure has to offer.
+Data from a study published in the Canadian Journal of Urology concluded that when comparing outcomes between men who underwent robotic prostatectomy versus brachytherapy for low-risk prostate cancer, there were similarities but also significant differences in what each procedure has to offer.

 The follow-up consisted of conducting a clinical evaluation and PSA level at 3, 6, 9, and 12 months period after surgery and then every 6 months for the next year.
 During this time frame, biochemical recurrence was monitored along with urinary function by assessing continence and urinary disorders, in addition to evaluating the ability to achieve and maintain satisfactory erections for sexual intercourse or potency, with or without the use of PDE-5 inhibitors.

 “Findings from this study showed that in regards to oncological aspects, there was no difference in terms of biochemical recurrence-free survival rates between the two groups after 2 years.
 This was actually expected,” stated Dr. Samadi.
 “A 2-year follow-up is a short period of time to ascertain much difference between the two procedures and there really needs to be further studies of a longer duration of time to get a better idea.”

 Dr. Samadi went on to say, “However, when the functional aspects were reviewed, this is where the two procedures differ.
 Comparing the men who underwent BT to the men who underwent RARP, the men using BT had a faster rate of regaining continence during the first six months of follow-up, however, at 12 months and 24 months of follow-up, there was no difference between BP and RARP group.
 Of notice, patients in the BT group had a higher rate of urinary symptoms during the 2-year follow-up period.
 This finding is consistent with other findings from other studies.”